HealthInformaticsUT/HeartFailureTrajectoryCostStudy/README.md

 2) Death data
 3) Populated cost table (optional)

-Results viewer http://omop-apps.cloud.ut.ee/ShinyApps/HeartFailureTrajectoryCostStudyViewer/ .
+Results viewer is [HERE](http://omop-apps.cloud.ut.ee/ShinyApps/HeartFailureTrajectoryCostStudyViewer/).
 If you wish to participate run the study on your OMOP CDM & send the authors your results!

 Introduction
 ============